pexcreative/update-prices/actualizacion-precios/readme.txt

 - Specify the percentage of price increase or decrease
 - Display a progress bar during the update process
 - Exclude specific products from the bulk update
-- Compatible with the latest version of WooCommerce
+- Compatible with the latest version

 This plugin is perfect for store owners who need to update prices across their entire product catalog, whether it's to reflect changes in costs, market conditions, or sales promotions.